antronerds/r2-tutorials/docs/Multiple_Datasets.md

-The red arrow in the "did you know box" indicates a handy module to obtain a quick overview of the expression level patterns for most of the datasets R2 contains (providing that the normalization allows comparisons between datasets).
+The red arrow in the "did you know box" brings you to a handy module to obtain a quick overview of the expression level patterns for most of the datasets R2 contains (providing that the normalization allows comparison).

-1. Click "view Expression in many datasets" and a new screen (or Tab) appears depicting colored dots.
-The colored dots are representing the different dataset categories (cell line dataset, Tumor or Normal Tissue etcetera).
-Via this module (effectively the 2D distribution) you can easily detect in what way your probeset of interest is expressed in many other datasets.
+1. Click "view Expression in many datasets" and a new screen (or tab) appears containing a Probeset distribution graph.
+The color of the dots represent the different dataset categories (cell line dataset, Tumor or Normal Tissue etcetera).
+Via this 2D distribution module you can easily detect in what way your probeset of interest is expressed in many other datasets.
 At the Y-axis the 2log transformed average expression level and the standard deviation is represented.
-    The X-axis "overlap avoider" is simply a means to represent all datasets in the plot without overlap of the circles.
+    The X-axis "overlap avoider" is simply a way to represent all datasets in the plot without overlap of the circles.
 Figure 9 clearly shows that the MYCN expression is also high in other dataset which could be of interest and a second Neuroblastoma dataset.
-Next to the graphs 2 tables summarize dataset names and a R-value set to "1.
-The R-value comes of use with the 2D-distrubution module where you can quickly scan the correlation between two genes for all datasets of the same platform in R2.
-This module is discussed in the correlate genes tutorial.
+Next to the graph 2 tables summarize dataset names and a R-value set to "1.
+This has no specific meaning in this context but comes of use with the 2D-distrubution module where you can quickly scan the correlation between two genes for all datasets of the same platform in R2.
+This module is discussed in the Correlate Genes tutorial.

 	![Figure 9: MYCN expression level distribution for all u133-2 datasets in R2.](_static/images/MultipleDatasets_LevelDistribution.png "Figure 9: MYCN expression level distribution for all u133-2 datasets in R2.")

 	[**Figure 9: MYCN expression level distribution for all u133-2 datasets in R2.**](_static/images/MultipleDatasets_LevelDistribution.png)

-2. Via the the probeset distribution view you can easily investigate a specific dataset in more detail.Click a preferred colored dataset dot and R2 will generate an one-gene-view graph.
+2. Via the the probeset distribution view you can easily investigate a specific dataset in more detail.
+Click a preferred colored dataset dot and R2 will generate an one-gene-view graph.
 The one-gene-view representation is explained in more details in tutorial 2.